-Artist’s engagements in the 2019/2020 season included the role of Figaro in Il barbiere di Siviglia at the Krakow Opera and debut at the Polish National Opera as Marullo in Rigoletto.
-He returns to the Polish National Opera in the 2020/2021 season as Marullo, as well as Il commissario imperiale in Madama Butterfly, Maciej in the Haunted Manor and also a season later as Schaunard in a premiere production of La bohème.
+Artist’s engagements in the 2019/2020 season included the role of Figaro in Il barbiere di Siviglia at the Krakow Opera and debut at the Polish National Opera as Marullo in Rigoletto, which resulted in his come back to the same stage in the following season as Marullo, as well as Il commissario imperiale in Madama Butterfly and Maciej in The Haunted Manor.

 Sławomir Kowalewski performed with such orchestras as: the Symphony Orchestra of the Pomeranian Philharmonic, Polish Philharmonic Sinfonia Baltica, Capella Bydgostiensis Chamber Orchestra, the Krakow Opera Orchestra or the Baltic Opera Orchestra.
 He performed under the baton of such conductors as: Lorenzo Coladonato, Piotr Wajrak, Maciej Figas, Tomasz Tokarczyk, Wojciech Rajski, Jerzy Wołosiuk, Tadeusz Karolak, Kai Bumann, Damian Borowicz, Rudolf Tiersch and Bohdan Jarmołowicz.

 His repertoire includes numerous songs as well as oratorio and cantata compositions.